 East Stour Primary School is committed to providing the best possible education for all abilities of pupils.

 The school is also committed to having many established strategies for helping pupils learn and integrate with in school if they are having difficulties.
-The Inclusion Manager, Mrs Scott is responsible for ensuring the well-being of these children.
+Our SENCo, Mrs Charlesworth, is responsible for ensuring the well-being of these children.
 Strategies include:

 - Two mobiles on site: one for our Rainbow Room and the other is used for provision from external providers for example, Play Therapy and Counselling.